Library Technician Certificate and Degree Program Summaries

 Applicants to an associate's degree program need to have earned a high school diploma or GED.
 Some schools also require an admissions interview.

 Associate's degree programs typically include general education or liberal arts courses in communications, mathematics and social science.
 Courses specific to the degree topic may include:

 - Children's library services

 - Library programming

 - Records management

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics projects that from 2008-2018, employment of library technicians will increase 9% (www.bls.gov).
-Growth will be driven by increased usage of special libraries by professionals and other workers.
-Library technicians earned a median salary of $29,570 as of May 2009.
+The U.S. Bureau of Labor Statistics projects that from 2010-2020, employment of library technicians will increase 9% (www.bls.gov).
+Growth will be driven by increased usage of technicians and assistants whose pay rates are lower than librarians, thereby saving libraries money.
+Library technicians earned a median salary of $30,660 as of May 2012.

 Continuing Education Information